 History: The Hennepin Canal played an important role in the history of commerce and industry in the United States, as a result the entire canal is now listed on the National Register of Historic Places.
 Rock Falls is the starting point of the Hennepin Feeder Canal which the Rock River supplies water to the greater Hennepin Canal.
 The Hennepin was the first American canal built of concrete without stone cut facings.
 Although the Hennepin enjoyed limited success as a waterway, engineering innovations used in its construction were a bonus to the construction industry.
 In fact, construction of the Panama Canal was based on some of the building techniques used for the Hennepin.

-There are 33 locks on the canal.
+Locks, Gates, Aqueducts, Bridges & Waterfalls: There are 33 locks on the canal.
 Thirty-two are still visible.
 Fourteen of the locks had Marshall gates, which are unique to the Hennepin, and are raised and lowered on a horizontal axis, much like a rural mailbox.
 Five of the locks have been restored to working condition, although they are not used.
 All of the gates from the remaining locks have been replaced with concrete walls, creating a series of waterfalls.
 The Hennepin originally had nine aqueducts - concrete troughs which carried the canal and its traffic across larger rivers and streams.
 Today, only six remain.
 Come enjoy walking, running or riding on nearly 100 miles of trail and waterway.
-Parking for the Hennepin Canal Parkway State Park can be found in Rock Falls at the Jim Arduini Boat Launch.
+Parking for the Hennepin Canal Trail can be found at the Jim Arduini Boat Launch on East 2nd Street or at the state provided roadside pull-offs along Illinois Route 40 on the south end of Rock Falls.
 For more information on the Hennepin Canal visit the Illinois Department of Natural resources website.